Letting go – what is it?

 Just like you.

-Approaching letting go is first and foremost about daring to be with what once hurt you.
-Hurt, wounded, shook you.
+Approaching letting go is primarily about daring to be with what once hurt.
+Wounded, scarred, shook you.

-A gentle way to start is to become aware of the moment when something inside you tenses up – and let it be there, as it is – at its own pace and without demanding a response.
-As the tension is allowed to show, the breath can slowly find its way back.
+A gentle way to begin is to become aware of the moment when something within you tenses up – and allow it to be there, as it is – at its own pace and without demands for answers.
+When the tension is allowed to show, the breath can slowly find its way back.

-Uncertainty also has a place here.
+Uncertainty is also allowed to take place here.
 Everything needs time before it is understood.
-The feeling comes first, the understanding later.
+The feeling comes first, understanding later.
 The heart has its own rhythm, and it moves at a completely different pace than the mind.

 If it feels supportive, you can, for example, place a hand on your chest or stomach in such moments.